 Hearing before the Senate Committee on the Judiciary Subcommittee on Human Rights and the Law

-In this written testimony, Dr. Fred Osher speaks before the Senate Committee on the Judiciary, Subcommittee on Human Rights and the Law, highlighting issues specific to people with mental disabilities who come into contact with the corrections system.
+In this written testimony, Dr. Fred Osher speaks before the Senate Committee on the Judiciary, Subcommittee on Human Rights and the Law, highlighting issues specific to people with mental illnesses who come into contact with the corrections system.

 Local law enforcement agencies are increasingly encountering unsheltered homelessness and mental health crises.
 States can help.Read More